HelpGiveThanks/HGTconfiguration/README.md

 1. Click on Vanilla.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory textbox info from 'vanilla' to 'forum' for forum.
+     1. In Directory textbox info from 'vanilla' to 'forum'.

+     If you plan on hosting several family, friend, etc. collaborative websites, then type the family's folder name followed by forum = myfamily/forum.
-     1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
+     1. Leave the password as 'pass' and change it when you're finished setting up.
      1. Change the email address to the same one used to install The Bug Genie (TGB).
 1. Click the grey 'install' button.
 1. If you would like visitors to see a false front while you set up your website